rakesh-mariyaplar/Ghomepage/README.md

 fake google home page design
-for project  of the odin project curriculum
+for project  of the odin project curriculusm